FelixKleineBoesing/FruitFlyEmbeddings/README.md

 # FruitFlyEmbeddings
-My own implementation of the FruitFlyEmbeddings Paper
+tensorflow implementation of the FruitFlyEmbeddings Paper

 ### Background